Code of Ethics

 - Recognize and promptly address any issues arising during practice that may affect the satisfactory outcome of any work that has been undertaken.

 - Determine if a potential or perceived conflict of interest exists before performing services.
-If performance of the work can reasonably be foreseen to result in a conflict of interest, the agrologist should not conduct the work.
-If there is a potential or perceived conflict of interest at any time before or during performance of the work, the agrolgist must document and inform all involved parties of the conflict.
+If performance of the work can reasonably be foreseen to result in a conflict of interest, the registered agrologist should not conduct the work.
+If there is a potential or perceived conflict of interest at any time before or during performance of the work, the registered agrolgist must document and inform all involved parties of the conflict.

 Review